porres/pd-cyclone/README.md

 -------

-<strong>History of cyclone's maintenance up to the present day:</strong>
+<strong>A Brief History of cyclone:</strong>

 Cyclone's original author is Krzysztof Czaja, who worked on it as part of his miXed library from 2002 to 2005 and later abandoned it all together.

-In parallel, miXed had been incorporated into into Pd Extended, so (after abandoned by Czaja) it was eventually under the maintenance of Hans-Christoph Steiner - the main developer and maintainer of the Pd-Extended.

-Pd Extended was abandined after the Pd-Extended 0.43 release (from jan-2013), Cyclone was left unmaintained as a result until Fred Jan Kraan, in dec-2014, took over maintainance and development for cyclone.
-In feb-2016, Fred Jan decided to abandone development for cyclone, though maintenance for his last package is still active.
+In parallel, miXed had been incorporated into into Pd Extended, so it eventually was under the maintenance of Hans-Christoph Steiner - the main developer and maintainer of Pd-Extended until 2013, when Pd Extended was abandoned (leaving cyclone and miXed also unmaintained as a result).
+In dec-2014, Fred Jan Kraan took over maintainance and development for cyclone but decided to abandone development for it in feb-2016, though maintenance for his last package is still active.

-Since feb-2016, an active further development of cyclone is being proposed by Alexandre Porres & collaborators (mainly Derek Kwan and Matt Barber) on this repository.
+Since february 21st 2016, an active further development of cyclone started on this repository by Alexandre Porres, Derek Kwan and Matt Barber (and other collaborators).

 -------

-<strong>About earlier versions and other repositories:</strong>
+<strong>About other repositories:</strong>

-There are two other cyclone repositories, here's some info about them, the versions they carry and their maintainers.

 => <strong>Original Repository (up to version 0.1-Alpha-57):</strong>
-Cyclone is originally part of the miXed library (also written by cyclone's original author Krzysztof Czaja).
 The original repository of MiXed as part of Pd Extended - containing cyclone and more (such as 'toxy') - resides at <https://svn.code.sf.net/p/pure-data/svn/trunk/externals/miXed/cyclone> and the migrated repository: <https://git.puredata.info/cgit/svn2git/libraries/miXed.git/>.
-This repository embraces work from three different maintainance phases, here described in more detail:
+This repository embraces work from three different maintainance phases:

 - <strong>Czaja's era (up to 0.1-Alpha55):</strong> Cjaza worked on cyclone from alpha01 (2002) to alpha55 (2005).